-- B1: Pin, this asset is volatile, provided by the user. - B2: the secret key TOK used to generate OTP values, stored in persistent memory on the mobile and wrapped by several layers of encryption.
-Each layer provides a different security service, platform security, device binding and user authentication: - B2.1: the storage key sek.
-This asset is volatile, derived from MK (asset B3) and is unique to each secret key TOK.
-It is used into platform security layer. - B2.3: the environment key eek.
-This asset is volatile, derived from data collected from the mobile equipment.
-It is used into device binding security layer. - B2.3: the pin key kek.
-This asset is volatile, derived from user Pin.
-When TOK is provisioned and not upgraded yet to multi-authentication mode kek is used to wrap TOK (B2).
-After upgrade to multi-authentication mode the kek is used to wrap awk (B2.4).
+- B1: Pin, this asset is volatile, provided by the user. - B2: the secret key used to generate OTP values, stored in persistent memory on the mobile, protected by some other assets: - B2.1: the storage key.
+This asset is volatile, derived from asset B3 and is unique to each secret key. - o B2.3: the environment key.
+This asset is volatile. - B2.3: the enciphering key.
+This asset is volatile, derived from user authentication.

-In case the secret key TOK (B2) has been upgraded to support multi-authentication mode the secure scheme is updated and new assets are introduced:
+In case the secret key B2 has been upgraded to support multi-authentication mode the secure scheme is updated and new assets are introduced:

-- B2.4: the authentication wrapper key awk.
-This asset is stored encrypted in persistent memory.
-It is used to wrap the TOK (B2).
-The awk is wrapped by the different authentication scheme (Pin or Biometric).
-For Pin authentication the awk is wrapped with kek (B2.3).
-For biometric authentication the awk is wrapped with biofpkek (B2.7). - B2.5: the asymmetric biometric key (biofpk_pub, biofp_priv).
-This asset is persistent, the private part biofp_priv is protected by the platform, with access control bound to biometric service.
-The product uses the match on device as authentication factor.

-- B2.6: the biometric data biofpdata.
-This asset is stored encrypted in persistent memory with the public part of the asymmetric biometric key biofpk_pub (B2.5). - B2.7: the biometric enciphering key biofpkek.
-This asset is volatile, derived from biofpdata (B2.6).
-It is used to wrap awk (B2.4) when biometric authentication mode is activated on the TOK (B2).
+- B2.4: the authentication wrapper key.
+This asset is stored encrypted in persistent memory. - B2.5: the asymmetric biometric key.
+This asset is persistent.
+The product uses the fingerprint match on device as authentication factor. - B2.6: the biometric fingerprint data.
+This asset is persistent, stored encrypted into persistent memory. - B2.7: the cache key.
+This asset is persistent. - o B2.8: the biometric fingerprint enciphering key.
+This asset is volatile.

-During the provisioning the secret key TOK is transferred from the server to the mobile equipment.
+During the provisioning the secret key is transferred from the server to the mobile equipment.